Cart 0 $0.00

 Laura Moscoso

 Laura Moscoso is a Puerto Rican journalist and training director for IRE & NICAR.
-Laura is a professor focusing on data, visualization tools, and media literacy.
+Laura is an educator focusing on data, visualization tools, and media literacy.
 She has a bachelor's degree in Creative Writing from the University of Puerto Rico and a master's degree in Journalism from Universidad Rey Juan Carlos I in Madrid.
 She has worked in a variety of newsrooms, including Prensa Comunitaria, El Nuevo Día, El Mundo (Spain), the Center for Investigative Journalism, and Todas.
 In 2018 she contributed the non-fiction piece Monta mi guagua for the book Santurce y 8 crónicas de viaje, a publication of the Museo de Arte Contemporáneo de Puerto Rico.

 Connect